 The trend of Kurtis has been there for a while and it shoots up in festivals like Navratri and Diwali.
 It comes in a really large variety of shades, tones, and colors.
 Although on special occasions, bright colors are the usual picks, designs can also make a huge difference to the look.
 You will look jaw-dropping gorgeous if you put on special jewelry to mark the celebration.
 The best part is a Kurti can be donned with any type of bottoms depending upon your individual taste.

 Kurta Pajama is another ethnic outfit that is cut out for a lot of special celebrations, such as weddings, festivals, parties, engagement ceremonies, etc. From traditional prints to Indo-Western style, this attire is highly preferred by men.
 It does a complete makeover when adorned in various designs and patterns.
 It is also available in a variety of fabrics.

-A woven Saree is a hallmark of the festive season and is loved by most women.
+A woven Saree is a hallmark of the festive season and most of the women love it.
 Different parts of India have their own version of Sarees and women display them with style and swag.
 It is pertinent to mention Bengali Saree because it has a unique look and women offer prayers to Goddess Durga by wearing it in great numbers.
-Furthermore, on occasions like Vijaydashmi Puja, Karva Chauth, or Lakshmi Pooja, Sarees with heavy embroidery are mostly preferred.
+Furthermore, on occasions like Vijaydashmi Puja, Karva Chauth, or Lakshmi Pooja.
+Sarees with heavy embroidery are mostly preferred on every occasion.
 Many women wear 9 different colors of Sarees on 9 days of Navratri with great enthusiasm.

 The exciting season of Navratri and Diwali brings different communities together so that they can fully enjoy the festivities and share happiness.
 They are particularly happy to adorn various ethnic outfits on this occasion and also love to decorate themselves.